• Skip to primary navigation

 Instructions

-• Add the oats to the blender and blend on high for about 30 seconds to create a flour-like texture.
+• Add the oats to the blender and blend on high for 30 seconds to create a flour-like texture.

 • Heat a griddle or skillet over medium heat.
 Grease with a little butter or coconut oil.